McLaren 720S review

 Buyers have a huge amount of choice when it comes to the spec of their 720S, with standard, Luxury and Performance packages that imbue the supercar with varying level of plushness or sportiness.
 Those wanting to make their mark can have their 720S personalised via McLaren’s bespoke MSO service.

 The McLaren 720S is spectacular to look at and stunning to drive, with performance potential that’s not far removed from the firm’s P1 hypercar.
-The 720S definitely offers more visual drama than the 650S provided, and takes McLaren Automotive forward in leaps and bounds in other areas too.
-The expensive, bespoke feel of the interior is much improved, and the infotainment is improved.
+The 720S definitely offers more visual drama than the previous 650S, and takes McLaren Automotive forward in leaps and bounds in other areas too.
+The expensive, bespoke feel of the interior, as well as the infotainment tech, is much improved.
 Phenomenal performance is a given, but the superlative ride quality and relaxing nature of the car when cruising, plus a dash of genuine practicality, mean it has ‘daily driver’ credentials too.

 Engines, performance and drive